Back to Class News

-India: After graduating in Zoology from Delhi University I worked with Air France at Palam Airport for 4 yrs, leveraging my French.
+India: After graduating in Zoology from Delhi University, I worked with Air France at Palam Airport for four years leveraging my French.
 That job got me vacationing around the world and confirmed that life could be better elsewhere.
 I started dating a Parsi guy who had a motorbike (you remember that motorized wheels were a huge asset in Delhi); we got engaged and rented a flat.
-One day I turned on the tap, there was no water as usual, and I said let's immigrate to Canada.
-My mother had worked for the Canadian High Commission for 10 years, so the formalities took just 3 months for my mother, fiance and me.
+One day I turned on the tap, there was no water as usual; and I said "Let's immigrate to Canada."
+My mother had worked for the Canadian High Commission for 10 years, so the formalities took just three months for my mother, fiance and me.
 Some of you may recall my cousin Zarine; she gave birth to a baby, Ayesha, who was left with my mother and me since birth; I adopted her and she is my only child, now 35.

 Canada: I joined American Express's Credit Card division as a clerk on the night shift within a week of arriving in Toronto, again on the strength of my French.
 Most difficult challenges: understanding Quebec French, learning to operate a washing machine, waiting for buses in -17c.
 But I thrived at work, was promoted several times in 9 years, and became Manager of Credit Granting.
 Unfortunately my marriage lasted a whole 6 years.
 Ayesha and I managed OK on our own.
 We got Canadian citizenship the moment we were eligible, and haven't ever regretted the move to Canada.